devthefuture-org/dockerfile-x/README.md

 FROM debian:latest

 CMD ["bash"]
 ```

-Example 2: Using stages from another Dockerfile
+Using stages from another Dockerfile

 ```Dockerfile
 FROM ./base/dockerfile#dev AS development